Byte vs. Invisalign: What Are the Differences

 Invisalign can be used to treat mild, moderate, and some severe cases.
 Some orthodontists may use braces to tackle the first part of treatment, and they use aligners to take you across the finish line.
 Others use aligner trays only.
 Almost any problem with your teeth can be adjusted with Invisalign.

-Byte is made for mild or moderate dental issues.
+Byte aligners are made for mild or moderate dental issues.
 The Byte team evaluates your impressions and lets you know if Byte aligners aren't right for you.
 Sometimes, the help you need is more than Byte can offer.
-The byte team is straightforward, and you'll be provided a clear answer about what is possible.
+The Byte team is straightforward, and you'll be provided a clear answer about what is possible.